Construction Quality Control Checklist

 What are some best practices to deliver higher quality projects?

 Educating your workers on company safety protocols and resources is key.
 Ongoing safety training like toolbox talks keeps crews aware of any risks or hazards.
-Safety talks also give them a chance to ask safety questions, or raise concerns, they have any.
+Safety talks also give them a chance to ask safety questions, or raise concerns, if they have any.
 Be sure to continually inspect your equipment and builds, too.

 What other resources can help improve my quality control?